bcorfman/pydevenv/README.md

 # pydevenv
 Sets up a Python project on Mac OS X with VSCode, git, and Poetry support before creating and pushing the project files up to GitHub with an initial commit.
-In other words, it's some basic project-level Infrastructure-as-Code (IaC) for setting up my development environment the way I want.
-The setup will continue to evolve over time as I hopefully discover better ways to do things.
+In other words, it's some basic project-level Infrastructure-as-Code (IaC) for my idea of a "best" development environment.
+I'll continue to evolve this idea of "best" over time as I discover improved ways to do things.

 ## Prerequisites
 * Python 3.7 or higher